telekom-mms/sectpmctl/README.md

 ### Build instructions and installation

+It is recommended to build tpmsbsigntool on Ubuntu 22.04 for compatibility with newer versions including Debian.
+If you don't need backward compatibility, you can compile it on newer systems as well.

 ```
 sudo apt install -y git devscripts debhelper-compat gcc-multilib binutils-dev libssl-dev \
   openssl pkg-config automake uuid-dev help2man gnu-efi tpm2-openssl